Getting the Most Out of Auggie

 Every session should end with at least one concrete action.

-Examples of strong next steps:
+Strong next steps:

-• Rewrite positioning using persona language
+• Rewrite positioning using the language personas naturally used

-• Add proof points to landing pages
+• Add proof points to landing pages or sales materials

 • "Let's think about this."